-Mr Yousufuddin Shaik is a consultant orthopaedic surgeon based in Brighton specialising in ankle fractures, bunions and arthritis as well as keyhole surgery, flat feet and achilles disorders.
-He practices privately for Pinnacle Global Healthcare and The Montefiore Hospital in Hove.
+Mr Yousufuddin Shaik is a consultant orthopaedic surgeon based in Birmingham and Brighton specialising in ankle instability, bunions and arthritis as well as minimal-access surgery (keyhole surgery), flat feet and achilles disorders.
+He practices privately for Pinnacle Global Healthcare, where he is a co-founding member and on the leadership team offering face-to-face and online consultations at The Montefiore Spire Hospital in Hove.
 He also works for the NHS at Brighton and Sussex University Hospitals NHS Trust.

 Mr Shaik's extensive experience in complex lower limb cases in the knee, foot and ankle means that he is highly sought out for second opinions and failed surgeries.
 This experience has also provided him with an expertise that reflects in his personalised, empathetic approach to care.
 He works to achieve a deep understanding of his patient's symptoms, allowing him to enact a detailed, comprehensive action plan that aims to give patients the chance to enjoy life again.

 Mr Shaik graduated from Deccan College of Medical Science, India in 2000.
 He then moved to the UK where he completed basic surgical training in Scotland, underwent further surgical training in Oswestry and University Hospital Birmingham.
 Mr Shaik also has a masters in orthopaedics (ChM) from the University of Edinburgh.
 He has done fellowships recognised by The British Orthopaedic Association and undertook various quality implementation projects in ankle injury pathways being awarded a masters.
 His esteemed education and training have only served him to develop an equally respected reputation in orthopaedics.